by Nicole Berardoni M.D., Paul Lynch M.D., and Tory McJunkin M.D.

-Percutaneous Discectomy also known as Dekompressor (Stryker) is a non-surgical, effective treatment for back and neck pain associated with herniated disc disease.
+Percutaneous discectomy, also known as Dekompressor (Stryker), is a non-surgical, effective treatment for back and neck pain associated with herniated disc disease.
 The pain relief associated with this therapy is due to decompression of the spinal discs and facet joints, thus reducing the pressure exerted onto the spinal cord and nerve roots causing pain (Boswell 2007).
 Separating each individual spinal vertebrae are discs that act as cushions to minimize the impact that the spinal column receives.
 Since the discs are designed to be soft and provide support, they have a tendency to herniate posteriorly (bulge backwards) through the outer disc segment and ligaments.
 These bulging discs can cause irritation to the adjacent nerves.
 Disc disease is one of the most common causes of chronic neck and back pain and accounts for approximately 10% of all lower back pain complaints.
-Disc disease may be acute, herniation resulting from trauma, or more commonly from chronic disease.
-Degenerative disc disease is a process, which is due to a thinning and degeneration of the discs over time.
-Commonly seen, neck and back pain may go into painless remission with periods of decreased or absent symptoms, however, the pain often returns causing a chronic pain syndrome.
-If your pain has lasted longer than four weeks or is severe in nature you should see a pain specialist about treatment options.
+Disc disease may be acute herniation resulting from trauma, or more commonly, from chronic disease.
+Degenerative disc disease is a process that is due to a thinning and degeneration of the discs over time.
+Commonly seen, neck and back pain may go into painless remission with periods of decreased or absent symptoms; however, the pain often returns, causing a chronic pain syndrome.
+If your pain has lasted longer than four weeks or is severe in nature, you should see a pain specialist about treatment options.
 Ongoing research has hinted that early intervention decreases the incidence of developing chronic pain.
 Decompression therapy is often considered when the pain has not improved after a month and is radicular, resulting from irritation of the nerve roots.

 A discectomy using the Dekompressor is a lower-risk treatment option for neck and back pain.
 The procedure may decrease pain, increase mobility, and eliminate the need for traditional surgical interventions.
 This treatment is designed to correct the underlying problem, not just relieve the symptoms.
-The procedure is a minimally invasive procedure that causes much less scarring and fibrosis that is commonly associated with other interventions.
-A study reported in 2007 “discectomy is minimally invasive, safe and effective for treating disc herniations and that 89% of patients treated by this method stated they achieved successful outcomes from the therapy“ (Tzaan 2007).
+The procedure is a minimally-invasive procedure that causes much less scarring and fibrosis than is commonly associated with other interventions.
+A study reported in 2007 that “discectomy is minimally invasive, safe, and effective for treating disc herniations and that 89% of patients treated by this method stated they achieved successful outcomes from the therapy“ (Tzaan 2007).